 Observation is taking a portion of Scripture and making some initial observations about it:

-Is this situation described anywhere else in scripture?
+- Is this situation described anywhere else in the Bible?

 Once you get a feel for some of these questions, try to keep an eye out for keywords or phrases, repeated words, contrasts and comparisons.